w3c/wcag-act-rules/content/rules/5c01ea/proposed.md

 ## Background

+The presence of prohibited ARIA attributes is often the result of a developer using an incorrect role, or a misunderstanding of the attribute.
+These attributes are ignored by browsers and other assistive technologies.
+This often means that a state or property which should exist is missing.
+This can cause issues under [success criterion 1.3.1 Info and Relationships][sc131] or [4.1.2 Name, Rule Value][sc412].

 In HTML, there are language features that do not have corresponding implicit WAI-ARIA semantics.
 As per [ARIA in HTML](https://www.w3.org/TR/html-aria/), those elements can have [global states or properties][global].
 Some of those elements can also have [inherited][], [supported][], or [required][] [states][state] or [properties][property] that correspond to a [WAI-ARIA role](https://www.w3.org/TR/wai-aria-1.2/#introroles).
 For example, the `audio` element has no corresponding ARIA semantics but it can have [inherited][], [supported][], or [required][] [states][state] or [properties][property] of the [`application` role](https://www.w3.org/TR/wai-aria-1.2/#application).

 Assessing the value of the attribute is out of scope for this rule.